akhilkalepu/record-stacks/README.md

 The app utilizes a MERN stack, Passport and Charts.js for the visualization.
 Feel free to clone and run on localhost, it just needs to be connected to a MongoDB database by creating a "config" folder with a keys.js file to export your mongoURI.
 Also, remember to run "npm install" in the root directory and the client folder as well.

-*DATABSE FILE PARSING IS STILL BEING WORKED OUT.
+*DATABASE FILE PARSING IS STILL BEING WORKED OUT.
 FILETYPE MUST BE CHANGED TO XML AND EVERYTHING BUT THE TRACK OBJECTS SHOULD BE DELETED.

 ![Imgur](https://i.imgur.com/9VXzc3m.png)